kiding/apple-ocsp-noiser/README.md

 curl -ROJ --fail -- \
     'https://raw.githubusercontent.com/kiding/apple-ocsp-noiser/main/launched.apple-ocsp-noiser.plist'

-# examine the plist file in case there was a disruption in downloading
+# Examine the plist file in case there was a disruption in downloading
-# you will also need to change the `<username>` to the real user name
+# You will also need to change the `<username>` to the real user name
 YOUR_FAVORATE_EDITOR=vim
-"$YOUR_FAVORATE_EDITOR" ~/Library/LaunchAgents/launched.apple-ocsp-noiser.plist
+"$YOUR_FAVORATE_EDITOR" launched.apple-ocsp-noiser.plist

-launchctl load -w ~/Library/LaunchAgents/launched.apple-ocsp-noiser.plist
+launchctl load -w launched.apple-ocsp-noiser.plist
 ```

 ## Serial Number Submission